josephabbudd-web/kickfyne/README.md

 * fixing bugs in kickfyne.
 * improving documentation in kickfyne.
 * removing features I don't want anymore.
-* adding features I want.
+* adding features I do want.

-## Even more fun with kickfyne
+## Summary

-With kickfyne I create the framework and then add and remove screens to the framework.
+With kickfyne I create the framework and then add and remove screens in the framework.
 A screen is a package that lays out panels.

-## So what is a panel?
+## Most of the developer's attention is toward each panel in a screen

+### A panel is a content producer

 A panel has it's own folder where there are 3 files.
 1. content.go lays out the content and handles user input.
-1. state.go manages the complexities of a changing state and can set state using a preset.
+1. state.go manages the complexities of a updating content and can update content using a preset.
-1. preset.go contains the versions of state settings or presets.
-Usually the **Default** version is all that is needed.
+1. preset.go contains the versions of state.
+Usually the **Default** preset is all that is needed.

-## So what is a screen?

-### The Accordion Screen

-An Accordion Screen lays out AccordionItems vertically.
-Each AccordionItem will use it's own single panel for content or will use another screen for content.

-Kickfyne allows the developer to:

-1. Add an Accordion Screen with it's AccordionItems.
-1. Add AccordionItems to and remove AccordionItems from an Accordion Screen.
-1. Remove an Accordion Screen.

-### The AppTabs Screen

-An AppTabs Screen lays out a tabbar with TabItems that the user can not close.
-The tabbar can be fixed at the top, right, bottom or left of the content.
-An optional settings tab allows the user to set the tabbar location.
-Each TabItem will use it's own single panel for content or will use another screen for content.

-Kickfyne allows the developer to:

-1. Add an AppTabs Screen with it's TabItems.
-1. Add TabItems to and remove TabItems from an AppTabs Screen.
-1. Remove an AppTabs Screen.

-### The DocTabs Screen

-A DocTabs Screen lays out a tabbar with TabItems that the user can close.
-The tabbar can be fixed at the top, right, bottom or left of the content.
-An optional settings tab allows the user to set the tabbar location.
-Each TabItem will use it's own single panel for content or will use another screen for content.

-Kickfyne allows the developer to:

-1. Add a DocTabs Screen with it's TabItems.
-1. Add TabItems to and remove TabItems from an DocTabs Screen.
-1. Remove a DocTabs Screen.

-### The Simple Screen

-A Simple Screen displays only one of it's panels at a time.

-Kickfyne allows the developer to:

-1. Add a Simple Screen with it's panels.
-1. Add panels to and remove panels from an Simple Screen.
-1. Remove a Simple Screen.

 ## Example